IABTechLab/uid2docs/docs/guides/mobile-plugin-ima-android.md

+---
+title: UID2 IMA Plugin for Android
+description: A guide for publishers using GIA for ad requests on Android apps.
+hide_table_of_contents: false
+sidebar_position: 14
+---

 # UID2 IMA Plugin for Android Integration Guide

 The  UID2 Interactive Media Ads (IMA) Plugin for Android enables publishers that use the [Google Interactive Media Ads SDK](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side/) to include UID2 data in ad requests from Android apps.
 This is done automatically, with no direct coding needed from the app developer.